What is Haiku Commentary?

 Editor and writer: Nicholas Klacsanzky

-Nicholas Klacsanzky is a haiku, senryu, and tanka poet (Modern Haiku, Ribbons, Mayfly, Frogpond, The Mainichi, Prune Juice, The Asahi Shimbun, Presence, the anthology Yanty’s Butterfly, Zen and Son (a collection of his haiku and his father’s haiku) and many more publications).
+Nicholas Klacsanzky is a widely-published haiku and tanka poet (Modern Haiku, Ribbons, Mayfly, Frogpond, The Mainichi, Prune Juice, The Asahi Shimbun, Presence, the anthology Yanty’s Butterfly, Zen and Son (a collection of his haiku and his father’s haiku) and many more publications).
 He is a content manager by profession.

 He was awarded the Touchstone Award for Individual Poems by the Haiku Foundation in 2017.
 In addition, he was conferred with a certificate for being one of the top 100 haiku poets in Europe in 2015 and 2016 by Haiku Euro Top, curated by Krzysztof Kokot.

-His father was George Klacsanzky, a pioneer in the haiku scene in America, with his publication Haiku Zasshi Zo.
+His father was George Klacsanzky, a pioneer in the haiku scene in America, with his publication Haiku Zasshi Zo, the first haiku journal in the Pacific Northwest.
 Nicholas wants to carry on the tradition of his father by promoting haiku further.
 He lives currently in Edmonds, U.S.

 Writer: Jacob Salzer